andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

 )
 ```

-finally you can build the figure saving it where you like
+Finally I can build the figure saving it where you like.
+Again you may want to play around with the `width` and `height` variables.

 ```python
 fig = dict(data = data, layout=layout)